 In compliance with Title VI of the Civil Rights Act of 1964, the county prohibits discrimination on the basis of race, color, or national origin in programs, projects, and activities receiving federal financial assistance.
 The county guarantees fair treatment for all people and will identify and address any disproportionately high and adverse effects of its programs, policies, and activities on minority and low-income populations, where applicable.
 The county will take reasonable steps to ensure that limited English proficiency persons have meaningful access to the programs, services and information the county provides.

-Per Section 5.02 – 5.05 of the employee handbook, Polk prohibits employment discrimination on the basis of race, color, religion, sex, age, national origin, political affiliation or belief, marital status or disability or any other reason prohibited by law.
+Polk County prohibits employment discrimination on the basis of race, color, religion, sex, age, national origin, political affiliation or belief, marital status or disability or any other reason prohibited by law.

 Americans with Disabilities Act

 The County also prohibits discrimination based on disability, in compliance with ADA.
 The ADA prohibits discrimination against people with disabilities in employment, transportation, public accommodation, communications and governmental activities.
 Disability discrimination occurs when an employer, or other entity covered by the ADA or Rehabilitation Act, treats a qualified individual with a disability unfavorably because of a disability.